Powerlearnproject/se-day1-assignment-rashkareyez/README.md

-QUESTION 6.
  Discuss the importance of Integrated Development Environments (IDEs) and Version Control Systems (VCS) in the software development process.
 Give examples of each.
 An integrated development environment (IDE) is a software platform that facilitates the creation of other software applications by providing a space to write, compile, and debug code, sometimes with value-adding tools that reduce development efforts. eg Visual Studio Code (VSCode)
 Importance:
 •	Programming languages have rules for how statements must be structured.
 Because an IDE knows these rules, it contains many intelligent features for automatically writing or editing the source code.